po1sigala/live/01-Class-Content/14-MVC-dev/01-Activities/26-Stu_Lint-Review/README.md

 If you have completed this activity, work through the following challenge with your partner to further your knowledge:

-* What are some other options you can add to your Eslint config file?
+* What are some other options you can add to your ESLint config file?

 Use [Google](https://www.google.com) or another search engine to research this.